robertzak133/unified-btc-reverse/EEPROM.md

-# unified-btc-reverse -- EEPROM Images
+# unified-btc-reverse -- EEPROM PCB Location and Images

-The table below inluces poitners to files in this repository which contain EEPROM images for several Browning Trail camera models.
+The table below includes the PCB locator for EEPROM devices and pointers to files in this repository which contain EEPROM images for several Browning Trail camera models.

 | Camera Model | PCB Locator  | EEPROM Image |
 |--------------|--------------|--------------|